 Hiring people you want to hang out with or who would add to your lunch crew might feel like a smart move for “building culture,” but it can limit you.
 Look beyond whether someone is a cultural fit — which implies assimilation — and seek out people who can contribute to your culture by bringing something you don’t currently have.
 Sharing a strong work ethic and can-do attitude is critical when you’re working late nights on pitches (the 1am rule), but a shared work ethic doesn’t mean you need a team with shared life experiences.
-Hiring people like you is comfortable, familiar and usually easier to do.
+Hiring people like you is comfortable, familiar, and usually easier to do.
 But a team that nods in agreement and can finish each other’s sentences rarely develops new ideas.

-Diversity includes highly visible attributes like race, age and gender; but it also covers more hidden differences in perspectives and skills.
+Diversity includes highly visible attributes like race, age, and gender; but it also covers more hidden differences in perspectives and skills.
 That’s why one of my favorite interview questions is “What are you going to teach me?”
 We don’t want to hire or promote people who think and act just like us.
-We want to encourage difference at every stage of our process, so we all keep learning and growing our business.
+We want to encourage differences at every stage of our process, so we all keep learning and growing our business.

 Diversity and inclusion provided me and the team a staggering number of opportunities to learn and grow from each other in ways I think would be almost impossible to replicate without it.
 Our discussions were richer and more interesting because we all had different perspectives and radically different life experiences.
-(Picture a conversation about life in our 20s that featured one person talking about boarding school in Europe, another discussing life as a sniper in the army, another sharing the journey to obtaining political asylum, and another sharing thoughts about finding feminism underneath a burka.)
+(Picture a conversation about life in our 20s that featured one person talking about a boarding school in Europe, another discussing life as a sniper in the army, another sharing the journey to obtaining political asylum, and another sharing thoughts about finding feminism underneath a burka.)

-We weren’t all born in the same decade, and didn’t share the same cultural norms, religions, design influences, pop culture references, sexual orientation or humor (although we did seem to get funnier together).
+We weren’t all born in the same decade and didn’t share the same cultural norms, religions, design influences, pop culture references, sexual orientation, or humor (although we did seem to get funnier together).
 On projects and over lunch and coffee breaks, we challenged each other’s ideas, designs, copy, and strategies — in a respectful, “I never would have thought of it like that” way.
-We learned to open our eyes wider, listen harder and really hear what the other was trying (and at times struggling) to communicate.
-If you’ve ever sat in a meeting only half listening because you knew exactly where the person talking (who looked much like you) was going, nodding in agreement at key points — picture instead the exact opposite.
-We were ever present, patient with each other, and on the edge of our seats to hear where the heck the conversation was going.
-We didn’t force shorthand communication, as that would have destroyed the flavor, and outcome, of our brainstorms.
+We learned to open our eyes wider, listen harder, and really hear what the other was trying (and at times struggling) to communicate.
+If you’ve ever sat in a meeting only half-listening because you knew exactly where the person talking (who looked much like you) was going, nodding in agreement at key points — picture instead the exact opposite.
+We were ever-present, patient with each other, and on the edge of our seats to hear where the heck the conversation was going.
+We didn’t force shorthand communication, as that would have destroyed the flavor and outcome of our brainstorms.

 Be open and patient

 People long to be understood, to have others appreciate their jokes and their cultural references.
-Finding that common ground can often take effort.
+Finding common ground can often take effort.
 Be patient when communication doesn’t feel natural, and can’t be done with a nod.
 Active listening and full engagement is work.
 But trust me on this: It is so worth it.
 What’s familiar and comfortable — people who went to the same school as you, or have the same style or upbringing — can be the easy answer.
 But if you want something new, go beyond the natural and the obvious.

 As for our clients, they loved our unique energy.
 We worked hard and delivered standout creative solutions.
 We were often referred to as “the wildcard agency” in agency reviews because we were so far from traditional.
 We were independent, led by an out lesbian, and staffed with a team of wickedly bright creatives who made up for their lack of agency experience and university pedigrees with the passion to work in the field they loved.
-Taken together, it resulted in the ability to bring ideas that hit on universal truths, and communicated visually to transcend language barriers.
+Taken together, it resulted in the ability to bring ideas that hit on universal truths and communicate visually to transcend language barriers.
 We weren’t “corporate guys in suits.”
 We won a lot.

 As our team has continued to grow and become more eclectic over the years, so have our clients and assignments.
 The kind of work we’ve taken on has added to our diverse outlook — from print campaigns to product demos, and from diaper cream banner ads to groundbreaking PSAs about HIV.
-Every day has been different, and our clients and work have reflected our range of interests, skills and specialties.
+Every day has been different, and our clients and work have reflected our range of interests, skills, and specialties.